Rohan11451/smartcontactmanager/README.md

 Responsive UI design with Bootstrap

-Backend logic implemented with Spring MVC and Hibernate ORM
+Backend logic implemented with Spring Boot and Hibernate JPA

 Persistent storage using MySQL